The History of Aloeric

 Our school is on a large site in the heart of Melksham.
 Well established in the town , it has strong community links.
 In 2017 it converted to academy status, being a founding member of Pickwick Academy Trust.
 We enjoy strong links with other schools in the Trust which are found in Corsham and Chippenham, as well working with other Melksham schools.

-Currently we have just over 400 children at our school and we continue to grow.
+Currently we have just under 400 children at our school and we continue to grow.
 Over the coming years, as we work alongside the other schools within the Trust, we hope to continue to develop our facilities and our staff to ensure that your children get the best education possible.
-After all, it is what every child deserves.